Nebraska advances measure aimed at unfunded mandates - NewsBreak

 Nebraska advances measure aimed at unfunded mandates

 LINCOLN, Neb.
-(AP) — Nebraska lawmakers gave initial approval Monday to a measure that could require the state to reimburse cities, school districts and other local governments anytime the state imposes a new expense on them.
+(AP) — Nebraska lawmakers have given initial approval to a measure that could require the state to reimburse cities, school districts and other local governments anytime the state imposes a new expense on them.

+The proposed constitutional amendment advanced through the first of three required votes in the Legislature, 34-5.US Rep. Jeff Fortenberry of Nebraska announces resignation

 Comments / 0